 ~Comic Opera Guild; Harold Haugh Light Opera Competition, 2012

-This season has seen Kate as “Rosina” in Rossini’s The Barber of Seville with the Santa Fe Concert Association (NM), as “Hansel” in Hansel and Gretel with Opera Omaha (NE), as “Meg Page” with Winter Opera St. Louis in Verdi’s Falstaff (MO), and as featured soloist with the Heartland Philharmonic in the State Farm 30th annual “Sounds of Christmas” concert and with the Lexington Philharmonic in Mendelssohn’s A Midsummer Night’s Dream, and Jackson Symphony’s “Tchaikovsky Explosion” concert.
+This season has seen Kate as “Rosina” in Rossini’s The Barber of Seville with the Santa Fe Concert Association (NM), as “Hansel” in Hansel and Gretel with Opera Omaha (NE), as “Meg Page” with Winter Opera St. Louis in Verdi’s Falstaff (MO), and as featured soloist with the Heartland Philharmonic in the State Farm 30th annual “Sounds of Christmas” concert, the Lexington Philharmonic in Mendelssohn’s A Midsummer Night’s Dream, and Jackson Symphony’s “Tchaikovsky Explosion” concert.
 She premiered her originally-conceived one-woman show “It Just Takes One” in October with Prairie Fire Theatre in Bloomington, IL.

 Upcoming performances featuring Kate include her portrayal of “Mary Magdalene” in a world premiere Easter cantata by composer Douglas Pew hosted by St. Thomas Episcopal Church (OH) and featured soloist and narrator in Manuel de Falla’s “El Amor Brujo” with Cincinnati’s Concert Nova in collaboration with Louisville Flamenco June 6, 2014.

 Kate has sung as a young artist with the Santa Fe Opera, Utah Opera/Utah Symphony, and the Opera Theatre of St. Louis.
 Additionally, she sang as a Stern Fellow at the LA-based Songfest and in the Opera Studio of the A.I.M.S Festival in Graz, Austria.
 Her experiences on the stage range from musical theater to operetta and opera, with a strong background in choral and oratorio literature.